jhubble/atomtotsv/README.md

 Atom to TSV

-Converts a Blogger feed.atom file to a tsv spreadsheet.
+Converts a Blogger feed.atom file or backup file to a tsv spreadsheet.

-To use.
-First copy feed.atom to the directory

-Require node.js (incuding npm) to be installed [https://nodejs.org/en/download/](https://nodejs.org/en/download/) or using nvm [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+Requires node.js (incuding npm) to be installed [https://nodejs.org/en/download/](https://nodejs.org/en/download/) or using nvm [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

+# Setup
+1. After ensuring node is installed, clone repo
-After cloning repo, install modules with:
+2. After cloning repo, install modules with:
-	npm install
+	    ```npm install```

-1. To convert an feed.atom file, run: node index.js > output.tsv
+# To convert feed.atom file:

-2. Under blogger settings menu, you can output a backup.
-After doing that, you can convert it to tsv: npm run backupToTsv inputfile.xml outputfile.tsv
+1. First copy feed.atom to the directory
+2. Run:	    ```node index.js > output.tsv```

+# To convert a blogger backup file:
+1. Under blogger settings menu, click ```Backup Content``` abd download the backup
+2. Convert the backup to tsv (replace inputfile.xml with the name of the downloaded file):
+	    ```npm run backupToTsv inputfile.xml outputfile.tsv```

-If inputfile is not specified, it will default to feed.atom.
+* If inputfile is not specified, it will default to feed.atom.
-If outputfile is not specified it will add tsv to the input file It extracts the path, date, title and tags
+* If outputfile is not specified it will add tsv to the input file
+* It extracts the path, date, title and tags